Click on the question below for more information.

 My SAR indicates I was "selected for "verification."
 What does that mean?

 The federal government randomly selects approximately 30% of all aid recipients for verification.
-This means the Financial Aid Office must verify the information you submitted on your FAFSA for both the student, and in the case of dependent students their parents’, by collecting tax returns,
+This means the Financial Aid Office must verify the information you submitted on your FAFSA for both the student, and in the case of dependent students their parents’, by collecting tax return transcripts,

 W-2s and other documents determined by the Department of Education to confirm the accuracy of information.

-The college will contact you by letter to inform you of what is needed.
-The verification form is also available under Forms on the website.
+The college will contact you by student email to inform you of what is needed.
+The verification form will be available through a link that will be contained in your student email.
+A notification will also appear in the MyDocuments link in the Financial Aid section of WebAdvisor.
+Access your student email for the link to print the required form.
 You should submit all documents promptly to avoid delays in processing your application.

 Do I have to reapply for financial aid each year?